SimonMilord/Shopify-intern-challenge-fall2022/README.md

 Upon initial render, the app displays the main page where the user is prompted to choose between 2 bots (Awesom-o and Jarvis).
 Depending on which bots the user selects, they will be redirected to the associated page where they can enter prompts and view their previous ones.

+For the API, I decided to go with the text-curie-001 engine here since it had a better balance between speed, cost and accuracy.

 I used SASS over vanilla CSS because I like to easily be able to use variables, mixins and indent my CSS for better readability.

 ### Functionalities